huntercroxall/s386Fall2023-project/README.md

 # s386Fall2023-project
 This is the README file for my project!
+The purpose of this repository is to analyze egg-related recall events from the years of 2012 to 2023 conducted by the FDA.
+This repository includes that data used for analysis, the feedback received while producing this repository, and the code I used to complete my analysis.
+I hope you learn some interesting random stuff about eggs in here!